Vehicle canopy: 1985 Buick Wildcat concept car

 The 1985 Buick Wildcat concept car had a canopy.
-The style of canopy it used is an extended canopy, as it is composed of much of the front bodywork, and not just the passenger compartment.
+The style of canopy used was an extended canopy, composed of much of the front bodywork, and not just the passenger compartment.
 A canopy was used in this concept car as it was thought to be futuristic.

+1996 Zagato Raptor

+The Zagato Raptor was a 1996 concept designed by Zagato an based on a Lamborghini Diablo VT platform.
+Designed with iconic double-bubble roof that tilted forwards as opening instead of doors.

 2002 Volkswagen 1-litre car

-The concept Volkswagen 1-litre car, VW 1L, uses a canopy door.
-The 2013 production version of this concept used butterfly doors.
+The concept Volkswagen 1-litre car, the VW 1L, uses a canopy door.
+The 2013 production version of the concept used butterfly doors.

 2005 Maserati Birdcage 75th concept car

-The Maserati Birdcage 75th lacks conventional doors, instead, it uses an extended canopy system.
-The demonstrator model lacks air-conditioning and so journalists (including Evo Magazine's Harry Metcalfe) experienced the previously-mentioned 'glasshouse effect': whilst driving the vehicle they were reportedly forced to keep the bubble slightly open on hot days to cool the car's interior.
+The Maserati Birdcage 75th lacks conventional doors, instead using an extended canopy system.
+The demonstrator model lacks air-conditioning and so journalists (including Evo Magazine's Harry Metcalfe) experienced the previously mentioned 'glasshouse effect': whilst driving the vehicle they were reportedly forced to keep the bubble slightly open on hot days to cool the car's interior.

 2006 Saab Aero-X concept car

-The Aero X's top canopy is styled on the one of the Saab aeroplanes, and this was their inspiration for using a canopy.
+The Aero X's top canopy is styled on that of the Saab aeroplanes, and this was their inspiration for using a canopy.
 The canopy opens by remote control, and there is a lever to close it again.

 The three-piece canopy eliminates the problems like a high sill and awkwardly angled roof, although the mechanisms are more complex and so heavier, and more likely to fail; leaving an occupant stranded inside a car.

-The canopy includes a wrap-around windscreen and a glass roof, side windows and body panels (which lift upwards, lowering the sills), and the top roof section of the interior fascia (which moves inwards so it doesn't obstruct entry/exit).
+The canopy includes a wraparound windscreen and a glass roof, side windows and body panels (which lift upwards, lowering the sills), and the top roof section of the interior fascia (which moves inwards so it doesn't obstruct entry/exit).
 These sections intricately manoeuvre themselves into a position where they take up as little space as possible.
 This construction eliminates the need for doors and A-pillars and so the windscreen extends from B-pillar to B-pillar, which has the important benefit of improving overall visibility.